Everything you need to know about The Wave

 Is The Wave technology noisy?

-The wave generating equipment is essentially silent.
 The operation the surf lake creates the natural sound of peeling waves, which has minimal overall auditory impact.

 How much energy is needed to generate waves?